dyahadila/dyahadila.github.io/_pages/about.md

 - Building **robust and reliable models** that generalize across diverse scenarios
 - Exploring LLM **latent representations** to uncover emergent patterns and deeper insights into their internal mechanisms

-:dizzy: <span style="color:#ff33cc;"> **I’m currently on the job market for industry roles starting in 2026.**</span> Always happy to chat about research scientist or engineer opportunities!
+:star2: <span style="color:#d633ff;"> **I’m currently on the job market for industry roles starting in 2026.**</span> Always happy to chat about research scientist or engineer opportunities!

 **See my [CV](../assets/pdf/CV.pdf)**